jpabadir/pace-c/meeting-minutes/team-minutes/nov16-team-minutes.md

 - Creates user in firebase by passing in email/password to firebase, but does not store password
 - Kat will be the "leader" for peer testing
 - re-work the refine UI issue (#246)
-- team meeting on the 18th at 7am PST
+- team meeting on the 18th at 7am PST (one hour long)
 -

 ## Action Items (Due by next sprint: November 23rd):